cloudflare/cloudflare-docs/content/page-shield/troubleshooting.md

 ## Why do I not see scripts after I activated Page Shield?

-Page Shield doesn't collect data on every single page view.
+Page Shield does not collect data on every single page view.
 Instead, it uses a sampling approach to gather information efficiently.
-This means that domains with lower traffic might take longer to generate initial reports, as they need more page views to accumulate enough samples.
-To speed up the reporting process, it's recommended to actively generate traffic to your application.
+This means that domains with lower traffic might take longer to generate initial reports, as these domains need more page views to accumulate enough samples.
+To speed up the reporting process, it is recommended that you actively generate traffic to your application after [activating Page Shield](/page-shield/get-started/).
 This will provide Page Shield with more data to work with, leading to faster report generation.

 ## Why do I see scripts that I do not recognize?